mainakm7/streaming_platform_app/README.md

 ## Acknowledgments

 - Python's `socket` module for providing the core functionality.
-TCP is used for chat and UDP for video stream.
+- `opencv-python` for video capture and processing.
+- `pyautogui` for screen capture.
 - `tkinter` for the graphical user interface.
 - Inspiration from various network programming resources.